jtriley-eth/smart-types/docs/src/ch01-03-philosophy.md

 transience and mutability, every Solidity type is first and foremost a 256 bit stack value.
 Solidity's `bytes memory` type is a stack value pointing to a slice of memory containing 32 bytes to indicate length then `N` bytes indicated by the length.
-With the same objective, we define a second core type, `SmartPointer` containing metadata relating to a slice of memory.
+With the same objective, we define a second core type, `Box` containing metadata relating to a slice of memory.
 It does not care what the data is, how it is structured, or how to reason about it.
 It strictly provides an interface to read from and write to the slice.
-Types may encapsulate a `SmartPointer` to create custom interactions with the slice, be it a vector, product type, simple sum type, or a recursive sum type.
+Types may encapsulate a `Box` to create custom interactions with the slice, be it a vector, product type, simple sum type, or a recursive sum type.